Features

 System Health Monitoring

 EventSentry monitors all critical aspects of your servers to ensure that potential issues are detected as soon as possible.
-System health monitoring includes Disk Space, Services, Performance, Software and more.
+System health monitoring includes Disk Space, Services, Performance, Scheduled Tasks, Software/Hardware and more.

 While event log monitoring can relay certain alerts from the operating system, it is unfortunately insufficient for accurately monitoring and tracking a computers health.
 EventSentry’s system monitoring fills this gap, by natively monitoring all core components of the operating system.
 System Health Monitoring not only raises alerts for immediate problems, but also collects historical information for later analysis, trend prediction and real-time overview.